Key findings

 What do the data tell us about the state of board reporting?

 Over 1,000 directors, C-suite executives, and governance professionals from nearly 700 organisations across sectors have filled in these survey tools since their launch.
-And the results are damning: over the past five years, not only have board packs been getting longer, but the level of insight they bring to bear has been drastically declining too.
+And the results are damning: over the past five years, not only have board packs been getting longer, but the level of insight they bring to bear has been declining too.

-Just a quarter of directors get value from their board papers
+Not even half of directors get value from their board papers

 Our board papers…